 If you want to come to the United States to work as an architect, you are in a good position because the United States is regarded as one of the greatest places to work if you have architectural talents.
 Furthermore, North America is the place that pays the most money to architects worldwide.

 Food service workers are employed by many sorts of restaurants, bars, and food service contractors, including those found in schools and hospitals.
 There are a various amount of hospiltatlity jobs currently available in the United States.

 In 2018, almost 2.6 million immigrants, including 314,000 refugees, worked in health care, with 1.5 million working as physicians, registered nurses, and pharmacists.
-Certain health-care jobs are overrepresented by immigrants.
+Certain healthcare jobs are overrepresented by immigrants.
 Even while immigrants make up 17 percent of the total civilian workforce in the United States, they account for 28 percent of physicians and 24 percent of dentists, as well as 38 percent of home health aides.

 Manufacturing and Production

 In the United States, around 2.1 million immigrants labor in jobs farming, collecting, processing, and selling food and services, playing an important part in feeding America.
-While immigrants made up 17 percent of all civilian-employed employees in the United States between 2014 and 2018, they played a disproportionate role in food production, accounting for 22 percent of workers in the United States’ food and production supply chain.
+While immigrants made up 17 percent of all civilian-employed employees in the United States between 2014 and 2018, they played a disproportionate role in food production, accounting for 22 percent of workers in the United States food and production supply chain.
 They have considerably greater representation in some food-related vocations and in specific states.

 In 2012, immigrants made up 13% of the US population but made up 15.7 percent of the entire truck driver employment.
 Certain states, such as California (46.7 percent), New Jersey (40.4 percent), Florida (32.2 percent), and New York, had a disproportionately high number of immigrant truck drivers (25.7 percent).
 The study brief relied on data from the American Trucking Association and the Census Bureau’s American Community Survey “Who’s in the driver’s seat?
 Immigrants are filling labor shortages in the trucking business in the United States “The trucking industry is the backbone of the US economy, with trucks transporting 70% of all freight tonnage inside the country.
 However, due to a high turnover rate and an aging native-born population, the sector faces chronic personnel shortages.